jerdavies/Tennis-Court-Detection/README.md

 There are two separate methodologies being worked on:

-1) Geometric Analysis: Identify tennis courts by processing input images down to black and white lines from which contours can be found and filtered.
+<b>1) Geometric Analysis:</b> Identify tennis courts by processing input images down to black and white lines from which contours can be found and filtered.

-2) Haar Cascade Classification (Machine Learning): Train a cascade classifer with many positive and negative images in order to effectively detect tennis courts from input aerial images.
+<b>2) Haar Cascade Classification (Machine Learning):</b> Train a cascade classifer with many positive and negative images in order to effectively detect tennis courts from input aerial images.